go to the top of the page

 Giselle Lee: old-time (clawhammer) banjo and fiddle (beginning & novice fiddle students)

 We’re delighted to welcome Giselle Lee to our camp staff this year.
 Giselle has been working closely and rehearsing with Peter this year as the clawhammer banjo/fiddle player with Doc Rolland’s Americana String Ensemble and will be part of the band’s 5-week, 22-city summer tour of China.
 Giselle also performs frequently with Grace Rolland as a duo in the Phoenix area.
 For the past 5 years she has been picking, fiddling & singing with two award-winning Phoenix area bands, Greenwood Sidee and Cisco and the Racecars.
 She has also garnered a couple of first place trophies for her clawhammer banjo work at the Wickenburg Four-Corners Bluegrass Festival Specialty Instrument Competition as well as two first place wins in the Old-Time Country Band Competition (with Greenwood Sidee).
-Giselle teaches fiddle at a youth academy in Phoenix and mentors young bluegrass musicians in Jam Pak Blues n'Grass Neighborhood Band in Chandler.
+Giselle teaches weekly lessons to academically and musically motivated students at Central Park Youth Academy in Phoenix, and also mentors young bluegrass musicians in Jam Pak Blues n'Grass Neighborhood Band in Chandler.
 In her spare time, Giselle is a full-time student studying Biological Sciences at the Barrett Honor’s College at Arizona State University.

 Heidi Rolland Unruh: song writing workshop

 Heidi writes professionally with numerous books and articles in print, and travels frequently as a consultant and speaker at conferences.
-One of her passions is song writing and poetry, and she will host a two-session song-writing workshop during camp to bring out the songwriter in all of us.
+One of her passions is song writing and poetry; one of her poems was selected for publication in a national journal of prize-winning poems by college students.
+She will host song-writing workshops during camp to bring out the songwriter in all of us.

 Oscar, official Camp Mascot